ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 With the successful establishment of the DTLS channel, C and RS have proven that they can use their respective keying material.
 An access token that is bound to the client's keying material is associated with the channel.
+According to section 5.8.1 of {{I-D.ietf-ace-oauth-authz}}, there should be only one access token for each client.
+New access tokens issued by the authorization server are supposed to replace previously issued access tokens for the respective client.
+The resource server therefore must have a common understanding with the authorization server how access tokens are ordered.

-Any request that the resource server receives on this channel MUST be checked against the following authorization rules.
-RS MUST check for every request if the access token is still valid.
+Any request that the resource server receives on a DTLS channel that is tied to an access token via its keying material MUST be checked against the following authorization rules.
+The resource server
+MUST check for every request if the access token is still valid.
 Incoming CoAP requests that are not authorized with respect to any access token that is associated with the client MUST be